intel-iot-roadshow/roadshow-docs/README.md

 **THIS IS THE BRANCH THAT CAN BE DOWNLOADED AND PUT ON USB KEYS FOR ROADSHOWS.**

-Static files need to be generated form the 'jekyll' branch.
+Static files need to be generated form the 'master' branch.
 See [the branch's README](https://github.com/intel-iot-roadshow/getting-started-guides/blob/html/README.md) for details on viewing files.

 ### branch: gh-pages

 [github.com/intel-iot-roadshow/getting-started-guides/tree/gh-pages](https://github.com/intel-iot-roadshow/getting-started-guides/tree/gh-pages)

 Github's built in web server for viewing html files: [intel-iot-roadshow.github.io/getting-started-guides/](http://intel-iot-roadshow.github.io/getting-started-guides/).
 Feel free to send anyone to this url if they are unable to get the USB key files working.
-Static files need to be generated form the 'jekyll' branch.
+Static files need to be generated form the 'master' branch.

 ## Installation